hargoniX/bachelor/thesis/thesis.typ

 #pagebreak()

 = L4.Fiasco and L4Re
-Being a microkernel L4.Fiasco offers barely any functionality on a kernel level.
+As a microkernel L4.Fiasco offers barely any functionality on a kernel level.
 Instead the kernel hands out hardware resources to user space tasks which in turn can distribute them further to other tasks.
 The idea being that we can limit the amount of things that a task can interact with to the bare minimum